Recent Essays

 The First Time

 My nerves were singing and I was certain I hadn’t ever been this anxious…ever.
 Anxiety is a strange thing.
 Have a little bit of it and thinking can be tack-sharp, your reaction times crisp and fast.
 A person can feel high-toned and ready for anything.
-Ramps it up to the redline and one can feel like they’re losing their mind, skin is crawling, just wanting to run…somewhere…anywhere but here.
+Ramp it up to the redline and one can feel like they’re losing their mind, skin is crawling, just wanting to run…somewhere…anywhere but here.
 In that moment, I was burying the needle.

 Posted in Essays